ixianslab/srh-data-science/README.md

 ## Build conda environment

-Run the commenand `conda env create -f environment.yml` to install the conda env named `srh`.
+Run the command `conda env create -f environment.yml` to install the conda env named `srh`.

 ## Development of new content